itsmattking/Togo-Example-App/README.md

 No content is included, but you can create it through the admin.
 A set of example models are included, see the models/ folder.

-More information about Togo at http://github.com/mattking17/Togo
+More information about Togo at [the main Togo repository](http://github.com/mattking17/Togo)